open-constructs/projen-pipelines/README.md

 Your pull request will be reviewed and hopefully merged quickly.
 Thanks for contributing!

+### How to test changes?
+The best way currently is to test things locally or - if you have a working stall of all supported CI/CD tools - manually test the functionalities there in diferent projects.

+_For local testing:_
+Using `yalc push` you can install the project locally to your local yalc package manager.
+Wirch `yalc add projen-pipelines` you can then use it in a local project.

 ## Known issues

 ### Environment variable not recognized during `npx projen`